jmarcellusc/ReverseGeocode/README.md

 1. Select the Geocoding Service
 2. Select the CSV file with an Explorer Picker
 3. Select the Field containing the complete address

+#### Notes:
 * The program will generate a "Geocode_#.csv" export file
-   * Latitude and Longitude fields will be autofilled, if a location exist
+* Latitude and Longitude fields will be autofill, if a location exist
-   * Score field will be populated depending on the service availabe.
+* Score field will be populated depending on the service available.

+## Geocode Services and Score Methods
+### Open Cage
+OpenCage is a free and open-source geocoding API that provides geocoding and reverse geocoding Map, to provide accurate and reliable results.
+* Score Method; 0-10

+### Google Map V3
+Google Maps Geocoding API V3 is a powerful tool for converting addresses into geographic coordinates (latitude and longitude) and vice versa.
+It's a key component of many web and mobile applications that rely on location-based services.
+* Score Method; 0-1

+## Future Plans and Modifications
+* Add new services